james-middleton/Family-Handbook/README.md

 For outdoor learning children should wear ...

-For more information, contact Ms Arnold [msarnold@darlinghurst.co.uk](msarnold@darlinghurst.co.uk) or Miss Hydes [mrshydes@darlinghurst.co.uk]( mrshydes@darlinghurst.co.uk) or come to one of the outdoor learning family days.
+For more information, [contact Ms Arnold](msarnold@darlinghurst.co.uk) or [contact Miss Hydes]( mrshydes@darlinghurst.co.uk) or come to one of the outdoor learning family days.

 #School Assemblies